FC3243D4/hypr-dotfiles/README.md

 - **Rofi** config (`rofi/`)
 - **SwayNotificationCenter** config (`swaync/`)
 - **wlogout** config (`wlogout/`)
-- **matugen** config and templates (`matugen/`) — generates the accent-color theming from your wallpaper and pushes it out to Waybar, Hyprland, Kitty, Rofi, GTK, KDE color schemes, and a few per-app patchers
+- **matugen** config and templates (`matugen/`) — generates the accent-color theming from your wallpaper and pushes it out to Waybar, Hyprland, Kitty, Rofi, GTK, KDE color schemes, Spicetify, Vesktop (Midnight Discord), VS Code, and a few other per-app patchers
 - **Icon patchers** — recolor the icon set (a mix of Tabler Icons and custom icons) shipped in the [Wallpaper-changer](https://github.com/FC3243D4/Wallpaper-changer) repo to match the current accent color and push them out per-app (VS Code, Ferdium service recipes, browsers, Discord, etc.) — see [Icons](#icons) below
-- `install.sh` — dependency check + install, config sync, GPU-aware env toggling, monitor setup, cursor theme build, and companion tool installation
+- `install.sh` — dependency check + install, config sync, GPU-aware env toggling, Hyprland/Waybar preferences, monitor setup, cursor theme build, Spicetify/Vesktop theming setup, and companion tool installation
 - `installSupportScripts/` — package-manager abstraction (`pkg_manager.sh`) and dependency checking (`dependency_check.sh`) used by `install.sh`

 ## Credit

 The Hyprland configuration in this repo started from [JaKooLit/Hyprland-Dots](https://github.com/JaKooLit/Hyprland-Dots) and has been substantially modified since — theming pipeline, KDE integration, and install tooling are all custom, but the base config structure, a lot of the original keybind/window-rule scaffolding, and the base utility dependency list trace back to that project.
 Go check it out if you want the unmodified, Arch-focused original.

+Most of the matugen templates themselves (Waybar, Hyprland/hyprlock, Kitty, Rofi, wlogout, swaync, Vesktop's Midnight Discord theme, VS Code) are adapted from [InioX/matugen-themes](https://github.com/InioX/matugen-themes), migrated over from an earlier hand-rolled template set.
+Go check that repo out too if you want more matugen-driven app themes than what's wired up here.

 ## Requirements